Find Time-Saving Kindergarten Resources ➔

 All About Space Lapbook

 Students love learning about space and the solar system.
 I love using lapbooks to introduce this theme into my class.
 To get started, we always chat about what we already know about space.
-The stars, the moon, and the sun, our favorite planets are always mentioned by students.
-Then I let them know that we are going to be jumping into all things and more.
+The stars, the moon, the sun, and our favorite planets are always mentioned by students.
+Then I let them know that we are going to be jumping into all things space and more.
 This gets students eager to learn more and focused on the task at hand.
-This space lapbook will act as a tool for the entire unit, let’s check out some of the fun activities included!
+This space lapbook will act as a tool for the entire unit.
+Let’s check out some of the fun activities included!

 All About Planets